Partition sum of thermal, under-constrained systems: Stiff-spring limit ( ki=infty )

-The $\Delta q_k$ modes that correspond to zero eigenvalues, $\mu_k=0$, of the matrix $\tilde{M}_{N_smn}$ do not affect the Dirac delta in Eq.~\eqref{eq:Omega-remaining-integrals}.
+Those of the $\Delta q_k$ modes that correspond to zero eigenvalues, $\mu_k=0$, of the matrix $\tilde{M}_{N_sqr}$ do not contribute to the argument of the Dirac delta in Eq.~\eqref{eq:Omega-remaining-integrals}.
 There are three possibilities for the corresponding infinitesimal zero modes $\vecn{z}_k$: \begin{itemize} \item $\vecn{z}_k$ could be one of the $D$ \emph{global translations}.
-In this case, the integral in Eq.~\eqref{eq:Omega-remaining-integrals} leads to a factor of $e^\varepsilon$, which can again be neglected in the end result. \item $\vecn{z}_k$ could belong to a \emph{mechanism} existing at the transition point, but here we focus on systems without such mechanisms (\autoref{sec:athermal transition}).
+In this case, the integral in Eq.~\eqref{eq:Omega-remaining-integrals} leads to a constant factor. \item $\vecn{z}_k$ could belong to a \emph{mechanism} existing at the transition point, but here we focus on systems without such mechanisms (\autoref{sec:athermal transition}).
 However, even if we took such mechanisms into account, the integral over the corresponding manifold would yield a constant to lowest order in $\varepsilon$ and $\gamma$.
 Thus, any possible variation of the contribution by a mechanism with $\varepsilon$ and $\gamma$ would anyway only contribute higher-order terms. \item $\vecn{z}_k$ belongs to a \emph{$K$th-order zero mode with $K>1$}.
 We believe this is an exceptional case and do not consider it further in the main text, but we partly discuss it in \aref{app:higher-order-delta-ell-Ns}. \end{itemize} However, none of the infinitesimal zero modes $\vecn{z}_k$ with $\mu_k=0$ can be a first-order zero mode \footnote{ One only needs to show that for any given $k$ with $\mu_k=0$, there exists a two-times differentiable function $u\mapsto \vecn{y}(u)$ with $\vecn{y}(0)=\vecn{r}\,^\ast$, $\vecn{y}'(0)=\vecn{z}_k$, and $\d^2 \ell_i(\vecn{y}(u), \gamma)/\d u^2=0$.
 Indeed, such a function is given by:

 with $m=1,\dots,N_\mathrm{dof}$. }.